yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

    import time
    logging.Formatter.converter = time.gmtime
    ```

    :::note

       The **`import time`** statement is applicable only when the vm/instance is deployed in India Standard Time (IST) timezone.
 In case of other time zones, you can ignore the **`import time`** statement.

    :::

-2. Add  the following code in `app.py` after import statements to set logger configuration.
+2. Add the following code in `app.py` file to set the logger configuration.

-   i. if the logs are printing on the standard console follow the below steps.
+   i.
+Follow the below-mentioned code, if the logs are printed on the standard console.
    ```
    fh = fh=logging.StreamHandler(sys.stdout)